CSS File 1

 Review Combined Output

-The right panel shows the merged CSS.
-Order is preserved.
+The right panel auto-combines both inputs.
+File 1 appears first, followed by File 2.
 For validation, use CSS Validator.
 For adding vendor prefixes, use CSS Prefixer.

 3